ipfs/specs/src/unixfs.md

     the bitfield, but this is less efficient

-The field `Name` of an element of `PBNode.Links` for a HAMT uses a hex-encoded prefix corresponding to the bucket index, zero-padded to a width of `log2(fanout)/4` characters.
+The field `Name` of an element of `PBNode.Links` for a HAMT uses a hex-encoded prefix corresponding to the bucket index, zero-padded to the number of hex digits in `fanout-1`.

 To illustrate the HAMT structure with a concrete example: